manojreddyoladri/Writing-A-Unix-Shell/README.md

   and thus malformed.

 - **Phase 2 - Implement handling of logical operators `-` `&&` `||` `;`**
-  - To implement logical operators a\
+  - To implement logical operators
-    1. Check to see if current and previous commands separated by logical operator a\
+    1. Check to see if current and previous commands separated by logical operator.
-    2. If so, get exit status of the previous command a\
+    2. If so, get exit status of the previous command.
-    3. Based on exit status, determine whether to execute current command a\
+    3. Based on exit status, determine whether to execute current command.
-    4. If you need to skip the current command set the exit status of the current command to be the same as the previous command. a\
+    4. If you need to skip the current command set the exit status of the current command to be the same as the previous command.
-  - This logic is sufficient to handle chains of operators
+  - This logic is sufficient to handle chains of operators.

 - **Phase 3 - Implement a program switch for testing (`-t`)**
   - Should not print the “osh>” prompt